d33pcode/spaghettidevops/content/post/pattern-matching-in-c.md

-title = "Pattern matching in c, reinventing the wheel" author = "bamless" type = "post" tags = ["programming", "regex", "regular", "expressions", "c"] draft = false
+title = "Pattern matching in c, reinventing the wheel" author = "bamless" type = "post" description = "An implementation of a pattern matching algorithm in c" tags = ["programming", "regex", "regular", "expressions", "c"] draft = false
 +++